josefondrej/pre-commit-azure-stream-analytics/README.md

 # ASA Auth Mode

-A pre-commit/post-commit hook utility for managing Azure Synapse Analytics authentication modes in JSON configuration files.

-## Overview

-This utility automatically converts between `ConnectionString` and `Msi` authentication modes in JSON files within your repository.
-It's designed to be used with pre-commit and post-commit hooks to ensure that:

-1. Before committing: All JSON files are converted to use `Msi` authentication
-2. After committing: Files are converted back to `ConnectionString` for local development
+In Azure Stream Analytics it is not possible to test the Job locally in VSCode when using the `Msi` authentication mode, this can only be done with the `ConnectionString` authentication mode.
+This utility automatically converts between the two modes in JSON files within your repository when committing changes.

+Before commit, it converts all `ConnectionString` to `Msi` and after commit, it converts all `Msi` back to `ConnectionString`.

 ## Usage